kateschulz/ANLY-502/README.md

 ### Data Manipulation
-After query the data in the *qry_subreddit_scores.ipynb* and *qry_subreddit_body.ipynb* notebooks, I joined the datasets in the *K-means.ipynb* notebook and removed any rows where the comment was "[removed]" or "[deleted]".
+After query the data in the [qry_subreddit_scores.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_scores.ipynb) and [qry_subreddit_body.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/qry_subreddit_body.ipynb) notebooks, I joined the datasets in the [K-means.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/K-means.ipynb)notebook and removed any rows where the comment was "[removed]" or "[deleted]".
 I subsetted for the 1,000 subreddits with the highest average scores to make the text processing of the comments faster in the k-means clustering.
 During the k-means clustering, I also removed stop words from the comments to make the available text more meaningful for analysis.

 ### K-means Clustering
-I performed the k-means clustering in the *K-means.ipynb* notebook.
+I performed the k-means clustering in the [K-means.ipynb](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/K-means.ipynb) notebook.
 I chose k = 10 arbitrarily, as I could not figure out how to do arithmetic with the sparse vector representations of the comments.
 In addition, I limited the number of features in the text hashing to three, so I could visualize the results with a 3D plot.

 # Results
 On 10 groups, the k-means clusters classified most of the subreddits into two groups.
 The number of subreddits in each cluster are shown in the table below.
 Of the 1,000 subreddits analyzed, 725 are in groups 0 or 3.